avast/llvm/docs/LangRef.rst

 The value produced is ``op1`` \* 2\ :sup:`op2` mod 2\ :sup:`n`,
 where ``n`` is the width of the result.
-If ``op2`` is (statically or dynamically) equal to or larger than the number of bits in ``op1``, the result is undefined.
+If ``op2`` is (statically or dynamically) equal to or larger than the number of bits in ``op1``, this instruction returns a :ref:`poison value <poisonvalues>`.
 If the arguments are vectors, each vector element of ``op1`` is shifted by the corresponding shift amount in ``op2``.

-If the ``nuw`` keyword is present, then the shift produces a :ref:`poison value <poisonvalues>` if it shifts out any non-zero bits.
-If the ``nsw`` keyword is present, then the shift produces a :ref:`poison value <poisonvalues>` if it shifts out any bits that disagree with the resultant sign bit.
-As such, NUW/NSW have the same semantics as they would if the shift were expressed as a mul instruction with the same nsw/nuw bits in (mul %op1, (shl 1, %op2)).
+If the ``nuw`` keyword is present, then the shift produces a poison value if it shifts out any non-zero bits.
+If the ``nsw`` keyword is present, then the shift produces a poison value if it shifts out any bits that disagree with the resultant sign bit.

 Example:
 """"""""